Do German Citizens Need a Visa for Bali

 • Processing time

 Delaying too long can create unnecessary stress, especially during high travel seasons.
+Emergency situations are discussed further in Emergency Bali Visa Extension for Germans.

 What Happens If Germans Overstay in Bali?